cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 # Relation participation

+**This chapter needs some alignment to the "keyset + link parent path differentiation".
+This will be done in release 0.7.0**

 ## Observerations and conclusions

 1-Multiple relations are only possible with multiple sets of key fields for at lest one hub(busniess key) or link (dependent child key).
 <br>2-Relations in child tables must be supported by their parent, otherwise there would be no key to connect it
-<br>3-all tables need to be loaded for every relation declared in their field mappings
+<br>3-all tables need to be loaded for every key set declared in their field mappings
-<br>5-a link with multiple references to the same hub, needs relation specific hub key columns
+<br>4-a link with multiple references to the same hub, needs relation specific hub key columns
-<br>6-a link with multiple references to the same hub, can only have satellites
+<br>5-a link with multiple references to the same hub, can only have satellites
-that contribute to the whole relation set, expressed by the link.
+that contribute to the key sets, expressed by the link.
-<br>8-effectivity satellites need to declare the relation they track, due to the lack
+<br>6-effectivity satellites need to declare the relation they track, due to the lack
 of a field, that would declare it

-<br>9-link satellites can only contribute to relations, the link can
+<br>7-satellites can only contribute to relations, the link can
 contribute according to its parents

 ![relation_conclusions.png](./images%2Fmapping_relations%2Frelation_conclusions.png)